THE BOWL PATTERN

 7. A drastic bowl pattern.
 This is similar to a deep bowl pattern, but just more extreme.

-A very extreme form of the bowl pattern is seen in some cases of four lows pattern.
-A deep bowl is defined as:
+11. A deep four lows bowl.
+This is a very extreme form of the bowl pattern seen in some cases of four lows pattern.
+It is defined as:

 1. a bowl pattern, AND